 Your first product release was actually a hardware product – can you tell us more about that and how you went on to produce software?

 Well, not quite, at first we only licensed our emulation technology to other companies, rather than releasing products on our own.
 That led to a bunch of collaborations, with Marshall amps, TC Electronic, Abbey Road, and more.
 Among the first of these projects was the JMD:1 amp by Marshall, which was their first digital modeling amp.
 It was a fantastic project to be a part of, and working closely with the talent at Marshall taught us many things, for instance how difficult it is to make hardware … So eventually, in 2007, we decided to start making software plug-ins under our own name, since we wanted to have complete control of the product.
 Our first big success was the Tube-Tech CL 1B compressor, which incidentally was a TC Electronic software at first, but with the blessing from TC and Tube-Tech we got to re-make it and release it ourselves.

 What key lessons did you learn from your first releases?

 Wow.
 What did we not learn?
 Well, first and foremost, a product has to sound good.
 That also means that when someone dials it in for the first time, it has to sound good.
 So get rid of the knobs that makes it sound terrible … Sound quality first.

-But another lesson learned is that regardless of how many pieces of gear you have modeled, you can be sure that there are no “easy” projects.
+But another lesson learned is that regardless of how many pieces of gear you have modelled, you can be sure that there are no “easy” projects.
 Every amp, eq, compressor, synth module, or whatever it may be, has its quirks and characteristics that turn out to be extremely complicated to model.
 And that is usually why that particular unit is considered to sound great.

-We are 14 or 15 people working full time at the head quarters with an additional bunch of people working part-time building Console 1, helping out in customer care, doing the boring economy stuff, and so on.
+We are 14 or 15 people working full time at the headquarters with an additional bunch of people working part-time building Console 1, helping out in customer care, doing the boring economy stuff, and so on.

 Who would you say Softube products are primarily aimed at?